• Search Engine Land

 • The gap between the major competitors is growing.

-• Newer and less experienced competitors are overtaking Bob’s Widgets in organic.
+• Newer and less experienced competitors are overtaking Bob’s Widgets.

-• The gap in authority between Bob’s Widgets and competitors is growing.
+• The gap in authority between Bob’s Widgets and its competitors is growing.

 This would all be detailed in your SWOT chart as follows:

-With this knowledge in place, we can now work on putting a plan together.
+With this knowledge, we can now work on putting a plan together.

 SEO action plan

-This simple analysis helps provide an action plan of what our focus areas are and helps define the key elements of the SEO strategy for Bob’s Widgets going forward.
+This simple analysis helps provide an action plan of our focus areas and helps define the key elements of the SEO strategy for Bob’s Widgets going forward.

-In the example above, Bob is publishing content and has an OK site.
+In the example above, Bob publishes strong content and has a reasonable site.
 We just need to get the basic optimization dialed in:

 • Install an SEO plugin.